ACRIC: Securing Legacy Communication Networks via Authenticated Cyclic Redundancy Integrity Check: Securing Legacy Systems: Design Challenges and Goals

+\textbf{\underline{Challenge 3 - Minimizing Deployment Costs}}.
+Several proposed solutions introduce a gateway attached to legacy devices that encrypt/decrypt or parse the received messages, making the introduced security solution transparent for the legacy device.
+However, solutions requiring additional hardware or extensive infrastructure modifications are often prohibitively expensive \cite{IndustrialPerspective}, \cite{CANSurvey}.
+Large-scale device replacements are typically infeasible in industrial settings, making cost-effective deployment crucial for widespread adoption of security solutions.

-\item \textit{\underline{Challenge 5 - Minimizing Computational Overhead}}.
-Real-time performance is crucial in industrial and other time-sensitive applications.
-Ensuring that the security solution is lightweight and computationally efficient is essential to avoid negatively impacting the performance and reliability of critical systems.
+\textbf{\underline{Challenge 4 - Minimizing Computational Overhead}}.
+Real-time performance is essential for time-sensitive systems.
+Security mechanisms must be lightweight and computationally efficient to avoid compromising the real-time capabilities of these critical applications \cite{CANSurvey}, \cite{SecurityChallenges}.

-\item \textit{\underline{Challenge 6 - Compatibility with Mixed Systems}}.
-Existing solutions are tailored for specific communication protocols, requiring multiple implementations when different protocols are in use.
-This increases deployment costs and adds complexity.
-A single solution adaptable to diverse applications is highly preferable. \end{itemize}
+\textbf{\underline{Challenge 5 - Compatibility with Mixed Systems}}.
+Existing solutions target specific communication protocols, requiring different implementations for each protocol and increasing deployment costs and complexity.
+An adaptable solution compatible with diverse protocols is therefore preferable \cite{RetrofittingProtection}.